Dobidy

 Your product photos are the raw material for AI video ads.
 Here's how to shoot them for the best results.

 AI video generators are only as good as the images you feed them.
 A well-lit product photo on a clean background produces video that looks professionally shot.
 A dark, cluttered phone snapshot produces something you'd never run as an ad.
+(AI video generation explained covers what the model is actually doing with your images.)

 You don't need a studio.
 A window, a sheet of white paper, and 15 minutes will get you there.